Experimental realisation of the topological Haldane model

 In Figure 4 we show the measured differential drift $\cal{D}$ for all topological regimes, allowing for simultaneously broken IS and TRS.
 Here, we reduce the modulation frequency to $3.75$\,kHz where the signal-to-noise ratio of $\cal{D}$ is larger, but which is less suited for a quantitative comparison of the transfer $\xi$, as the lattice modulation ramps are expected to be less adiabatic. $\cal{D}$ is non-zero only for broken TRS and shows the expected antisymmetry with $\varphi$ and symmetry with $\Delta_{\mathrm{AB}}$.
 For large $\Delta_{\mathrm{AB}}$, deep inside the topologically trivial regime, $\cal{D}$ vanishes for all $\varphi$.
-Precursors of the regimes with non-zero Chern number are found to extend well beyond the transition lines.
-This effect may originate from the large difference of the Berry-curvature distribution and its associated band-structure at the two gapped Dirac points when IS and TRS are simultaneously broken (see Supplementary Figure \hyperref[fig:band_structures_real]{S13}).
+For smaller $\Delta_{\mathrm{AB}}$, the differential drift shows precursors of the regimes with non-zero Chern number: non-zero values of $\cal{D}$ extend well beyond the transition lines when IS and TRS are both broken.
+Semiclassical simulations (see Extended Data Figure 1c) suggest that the main contribution to this effect arises from the transfer to the higher band.